plancoo/Exam-SC-900-Study-Notes/4_Describe the capabilities of Microsoft compliance solutions.md

 - **Shared controls**: responsibility for implementing these controls is shared by the organization and Microsoft.
 - **Assessment score**: shows the progress in achieving total possible points from actions within the assessment that are managed by the organization and by Microsoft.

-When creating assessments, an admin will assign them to a group.
-The admin can configure groups in whatever way is most logical for the organization.
-For example, they might group assessments by audit year, region, solution, teams within the organization, or some other way.
-Once the admin has created groups, the admin can [filter the Compliance Manager dashboard](https://docs.microsoft.com/en-us/microsoft-365/compliance/compliance-manager-setup?view=o365-worldwide#filtering-your-dashboard-view) to view the score by one or more groups.
+An assessment consists of several components including the services that are in-scope, the controls, and an assessment score that shows progress towards completing the actions needed for compliance.

-#### Templates
+### Templates

 Compliance Manager provides templates to help admins to quickly create assessments.
 They can modify these templates to create an assessment optimized for their needs.
 Admins can also build a custom assessment by creating a template with their own controls and actions.
 For example, the admin may want a template to cover an internal business process control, or a regional data protection standard that isn’t covered by one of Microsoft’s 150-plus prebuilt assessment templates.

-#### Improvement actions
+### Improvement actions

 Improvement actions help centralize compliance activities.
 Each improvement action provides recommended guidance that's intended to help organizations to align with data protection regulations and standards.
 Improvement actions can be assigned to users in the organization to do implementation and testing work.
 Admins can also store documentation, notes, and record status updates within the improvement action.

-#### Benefits of Compliance Manager
+### Benefits of Compliance Manager

 Compliance Manager provides many benefits, including: